DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ~$
 ~~~

-Note, again how arguments containing spaces are surrounded by double quotes.
+Note, again how arguments coontaining spaces are surrounded by double quotes.

 At first sight, this is a rather useless program.
 This is where the power of a
 Unix-like operating system comes into play. `bash` can *redirect* the output of